hackclub/hackclub/playbook/workshops/twilio/signup.md

 To get the actual promo code:

-- ask your club leader for the Twilio promo code
+- Ask your club leader for the Twilio promo code
-- if you are the club leader, get the promo code from
+- If you are the club leader, get the promo code from
   [`secrets.md`](https://github.com/hackedu/private/blob/master/secrets.md#twilio-promotion-code),
   a file inside our [`private`](https://github.com/hackedu/private) GitHub repository.
-- if you don't have access to that repository, please email Jonathan at jonathanleung1337@gmail.com and ask for the Twilio promo code and he'll quickly respond.
+- If you don't have access to that repository, please email Jonathan at jonathanleung1337@gmail.com and ask for the Twilio promo code and he'll quickly respond.

 After obtaining the promo code:

-- enter the promo code
+- Enter the promo code
-- uncheck "Turn on automatic recharge"
+- Uncheck "Turn on automatic recharge"

 > ![](img/enter_promo_code.gif)

 After making sure that all the information you entered is correct, click the "Upgrade Account" button.

 > ![](img/click_upgrade_account.png)